-If you really want to get to know some of the residents of this part of the country, a B&B is a great way to go.
+If you really want to get to know some of the residents of the East Coast – and you should because they are friendly and super-hospitable – a B&B is a great way to go.
 And in some cases, it may be the only way to go, especially if you are looking for boutique accommodations close to Hopewell Cape in New Brunswick.
-(There are few options close to the actual Park where you can photograph the famous Rocks at high or low tide).
-Of course, the larger cities like Halifax and Moncton offer the usual hotel fare, but where’s the fun in that when you can stay in a pretty Victorian home instead?
+(There are very few options close to the actual Park where you can photograph the famous Rocks at high or low tide).

 THE MAPLE GROVE INN, 5 Maple St., Riverside Albert, New Brunswick